Wilmer Flores Preview, Player Props: Giants vs. Braves

-On Saturday, Wilmer Flores (on the back of going 0-for-4) and the San Francisco Giants play the Atlanta Braves, whose starting pitcher will be Max Fried.
-First pitch is at 4:05 PM ET.
+On Sunday, Wilmer Flores (.605 slugging percentage in past 10 games, including four home runs) and the San Francisco Giants play the Atlanta Braves, whose starting pitcher will be Jared Shuster.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Braves.
+In his most recent game, he notched a home run while going 1-for-4 against the Braves.

 Wilmer Flores Game Info & Props vs. the Braves